bayareawebpro/wp-modules/README.md

 ```

 ### Render the Module in a post:
-Add a shortcode for the Content Editor.
+Add a shortcode to the content editor.
 ```
 [module_testimonials "template"="main" search="Find me"]
 ```